What is service level agreement: A practical guide to SLA basics

 Service-Based SLAs

-In stark contrast, a service-based SLA represents a standardized, "off-the-rack" option.
-This is a generic contract that applies uniformly to every single customer subscribing to or utilizing a particular service.
-If you have ever subscribed to a popular cloud storage service like Dropbox or adopted a project management tool such as Asana, you have implicitly (or explicitly) agreed to a service-based SLA.
+A service-based SLA is a standard option that applies to every customer using a specific service.
+If you have ever signed up for a cloud storage service like Dropbox or a project management tool like Asana, you have agreed to this type of SLA.
+The terms are the same for everyone, whether the customer is a small startup or a large team.

 Multi-Level SLAs

-• Service Level: The most granular layer, this defines the precise guarantees for a single, highly specific service.
-An example might be the guaranteed uptime for the company's critical Enterprise Resource Planning (ERP) system or the defined performance metrics for a specific database instance.
+- Service Level: This is the most detailed layer.
+It defines the guarantees for one specific service.
+For example, it might set the uptime requirements for the company’s Enterprise Resource Planning (ERP) system.
+It could also list the performance metrics for a specific database that the engineering team uses.

-This tiered architecture is exceptionally beneficial for large enterprises as it ensures that every segment of the organization is adequately covered without generating a convoluted mess of overlapping or contradictory contracts.
+This architecture helps large enterprises stay organized.
+It ensures that every department gets the support it needs without creating a mess of overlapping or contradictory contracts.

 Comparing SLA Types